Hebrews 1:4-5

 More (5118) (tosoutos) refers to a high degree of quantity and thus means so much, so great

-Diaphoros signifies more distinguished, more eminent and is used elsewhere only (see note Hebrews 8:6) describing the Son's “more excellent ministry, by as much as He is also the mediator of a better covenant, which has been enacted on better promises.”
+Diaphoros signifies more distinguished, more eminent and is used elsewhere only (He 8:6-note) describing the Son's “more excellent ministry, by as much as He is also the mediator of a better covenant, which has been enacted on better promises.”

 In antiquity the name meant much more than it does today.
 We use a name as little more than a distinguishing mark or label to differentiate one person from other people.
 But in the NT "the name" concisely sums up all that a person is.
 One's whole character was somehow implied in the name.